Qiwaaa/Data_Analysis_Projects/README.md

 The analysis concludes with actionable insights that can help Walmart tailor its product offerings and sales strategies to the needs and preferences of its customers, ultimately driving sales and profitability.

 ## How to Use This Repository
-- `Walmart Sales Data Wrangling.csv`: The CSV file with cleaned and processed sales data.
+- `Walmart Sales Analysis(Excel).csv`: The CSV file with cleaned and processed sales data.
 - `Walmart Sales Data Exploration.sql`: The SQL script with all the queries used for EDA.
 - `README.md`: Provides an overview and instructions for navigating through the analysis.